 4. Postprocess – This tab lets you determine what to do with the file after it has been processed.
 You can choose to Keep, Delete or Move the file.
 If you choose Move, the target directory configuration item becomes required.
 Choose the directory for where you would like to move the file.
 You can also enter this information as text.
 Note that network paths are not evaluated in the eiConsole.

-5. Credentials – This tab allows you to enter in the User name and Password for the server.
-Also you can set Key file to authenticate with.
+5. Credentials – This tab allows you to enter the User name and Password for the server.
+Also, you can set Key file to authenticate with.

 6. The Certificate tab allows the user to configure the:

 Key File – the file path for the certificate file

 Key Type – the Format of the certificate file

 Key Password – the certificate password

 TrustStore – the file path for a certificate store

 TrueStore Password – the password for the certificate store

 7. Accept Tests – This tab allows you to specify the following settings:

 Check FTP permission: If enabled, only accept files with explicit WRITE permissions (DISABLE for Windows FTP).